gridcoin-community/Gridcoin-Research/CONTRIBUTING.md

 and patches.
 This document explains the practical process and guidelines for contributing.

-Firstly in terms of structure, there is no particular concept of "Core developers" in the sense of privileged people.
-Open source often naturally revolves around meritocracy where longer term contributors gain more trust from the developer community.
-However, some hierarchy is necessary for practical purposes.
-As such there are repository "maintainers" who are responsible for merging pull requests as well as a "lead maintainer" who is responsible for the release cycle, overall merging, moderation and appointment of maintainers.
+Firstly in terms of structure, there are "Core developers" who are responsible for the release cycle, development, and merging pull requests.
+The releases are generally done by the "Lead developer".

 Getting Started
 ---------------